 ww2 was an event that changed the course of human history.
 It began with a madman’s dream and ended in the death of millions.
 What was it all about?

 ww2 was a conflict between two ideologies: democracy and fascism.
-The first half of the war was fought by democracies, while the second half was fought by fascist countries.
+The first half of the war was fought by democracies, while fascist countries fought the second half.

-The Allies were led by the United States, while the Axis was led by Germany, Italy, and Japan.
-The Allies won ww2 because they had better technology and they were better fighters.
+The Allies were led by the United States, while Germany, Italy, and Japan led the Axis.
+The Allies won ww2 because they had better technology and were better fighters.

 ww2 also affected many people outside of Europe and North America.
-For example, China came under Japanese occupation, Southeast Asia fell to Allied control, and parts of Africa were captured by both sides.
+For example, China came under Japanese occupation, Southeast Asia fell to Allied control, and both sides captured parts of Africa.

 50% of the Allied combatants were killed

-WW was a global conflict that lasted from 1939 to 1945.
-It was fought by the Allies, made up of countries such as Britain, America, Canada, Australia, and others.
+WW was an international conflict that lasted from 1939 to 1945.
+It was fought by the Allies, comprised of countries such as Britain, America, Canada, Australia, and others.
 The Axis powers were Nazi Germany and its allies, including Italy and Japan.

-The WW was a very important conflict in history.
+WW was a crucial conflict in history.
 It changed many things, including the way the world is now.

-The WW was fought for many different reasons.
-Some people believed that it was necessary in order to stop Adolf Hitler and his Nazi regime.
-Others thought that the war could have been prevented if different decisions were made.
+WW was fought for many different reasons.
+Some people believed it necessary to stop Adolf Hitler and his Nazi regime.
+Others thought the war could have been prevented if different decisions had been made.

 Regardless of opinion, WW was a great tragedy.
-More than 50% of all Allied combatants were killed in the war, which is an incredible amount of casualties.
+More than 50% of Allied combatants were killed in the war, an incredible number of casualties.

-The WW also left a huge legacy.
-It helped to create modern-day alliances and treaties, and it also led to the development of weapons technology.
+The WW also left a vast legacy.
+It helped create modern-day alliances and treaties and led to weapons technology development.